 is a corporate partner resident in Fried Frank's New York office, head of the Firm's Private Equity Funds Practice and a member of the Firm's Governance Committee.

 Mr. Rosh represents clients in a broad range of corporate and securities transactions, with a focus on private equity fund formation counseling, investments, acquisitions and secondary transactions; securities and capital markets; and general corporate matters.
-Mr. Rosh has represented major private equity fund sponsors for over 25 years.
 A partial list of his clients includes Bain Capital and Bain Capital Credit, BlackRock, Brookfield Asset Management, Fortress Investment Group, Goldman Sachs, HPS Investment Partners, Morgan Stanley, Permira, StepStone, Tapestry (formerly Coach); and Televisa.

 Honors & Awards